 Just yesterday, Apple released iOS 10.2.1 beta 4 to developers and public testers.
 Compared to iOS 10.2, the .1 release brings about some minor bug fixes and enhancements.
 But what about performance?
 Does 10.2.1 bring any major performance improvements to the table?

-Apple has seeded another beta version of its upcoming iOS 10.2, which should see a public launch soon.
+Apple has seeded another version of its beta software for the upcoming iOS 10.2.1.